-Cycle B: Modules will be offered on three evenings per week.
+Cycle A: Modules will be offered on three evenings per week.

 Note: This Level 7 programme is delivered over two academic years.
-In the academic year 2017/2018 Cycle B modules are offered.
+In the academic year 2018/2019 Cycle A modules are offered.

 Each year consists of two semesters: the first semester runs from September to January; and the second semester runs from February to June.

 Single module certification within the Bachelor of Science in Applied Physics & Instrumentation.